How to Explain Vulva Art in Your Bedroom to Guests or Family

 If you're still building confidence around your art choices, start with pieces that feel:

-• Abstract and minimalist—easier to explain as "abstract feminine art"
+• Abstract and minimalist—easier to describe as "abstract feminine art"

 • Soft and calming—emphasize the spa-like, meditative qualities